rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 -----
 #### `any sfall_funcX(string funcName, ...)`
-- These opcodes allows to use additional script functions, that do not require new opcode.
+- These opcodes allow the use of additional script functions without requiring new opcodes.
 - First argument is always function name (string).
 - There are 9 versions of this opcode for different number of additional arguments (for convenience).
 - Opcodes have return value, but it is not necessary to use it.